-Several popular films have been made in Minnesota.
-There are also films where the storyline was based in Minnesota, but actually filmed elsewhere.
-This is a listing of all films that were shot in Minnesota, or where Minnesota is highlighted in the storyline.
+Many nationally recognized films have been made in Minnesota.
+There are also films where the storyline was based in Minnesota, but filmed elsewhere.
+This is a listing of films that were filmed in Minnesota, or where Minnesota is highlighted in the storyline.

 - A Prairie Home Companion (2006)